gammaforceio/echo-pulse/README.md

 ```
 ## Logging

-You can access the logs in the defult location `/var/logs/echopuls/`
+You can access the logs in the default location `/var/logs/echopuls/`
 This can be changed in `/etc/echopulse/config.conf`

+## Contributing

+Interested in contributing?
+Please fork the repository and use a feature branch.
+All pull requests are welcome!

+## Licensing
+This project is licensed under the GNU General Public License, version 2 License.
+See the LICENSE file for more details.